-Campus ecosystems play a vital role in providing a range of services in terms of supporting soil formation, providing fresh water and habitat, regulating climate, and providing education and recreational value.
-Biodiversity and best management practices for species at risk is also a fundamental part of a well-functioning ecosystem.
+Campus ecosystems play a vital role in providing a range of services to support soil formation, provide fresh water and habitat, regulate climate, promote biodiversity and provide education and recreational value.
+Supporting campus ecosystems and implementing best management practices for species at risk is also a fundamental part of maintaining habitat and minimizing impacts to wildlife, plants and ecosystem communities.

 In support of the UBC Okanagan Campus Plan the intent to sustain and enhance local landscape and ecology, the Whole Systems Infrastructure Plan outlines a vision for providing an ecologically rich and diverse campus environment and will provide additional cultural, aesthetic, and recreational value to the broader community.
 The identification of environmentally sensitive areas on campus helps to guide and inform campus development and best management practices.